JaimeQuezadaJr/rag-env/README.md

 # DocChat — AI Document Assistant

-A RAG (Retrieval-Augmented Generation) application that lets you chat with your PDF documents using local LLMs.
+A RAG (Retrieval-Augmented Generation) application that allows you to upload PDF documents while using local LLMs for information retrieval.
+Built with FastAPI, React, LangChain, and FAISS for efficient document embedding and vector similarity search.

 ## Features